Creating Email Sequences and Sales Funnels – Part 3

 Using “fear of failure,” remind your reader of their choices.
 Stay stuck where they are with the same problems, or they can take action to achieve success.

-Using “scarcity,” tell your reader that either time or supply are short.
+Using “scarcity,” tell your reader that either time or supply is short.
 If they want their problems to go away, they need to act now.

 Send your sales pitch email 2-3 days after sending the last email of your “expertise” phase.
 Only send your major sales pitch email once.